smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

 If ``CoolWidget`` is public then why would you need the factory?
 People could start calling the class directly which would make the factory unnecessary.
-With other using the original class directly changing the constructor, dependencies or class being created are all breaking changes.
+With other classes directly using ``CoolWidget`` changing the constructor, dependencies or creating a different class in the factory are all breaking changes.

 Instead, ``CoolWidget`` should be internal!
 Much better.
+The factory cannot be bypassed.

 {% highlight csharp %}
 internal class CoolWidget : IWidget {